 - instructions that the card schemes should follow when compiling the information requested

-- eight questions which specify the information each scheme should provide.
+- questions which specify the information each scheme should provide.

-We will use the information we receive to inform our work to monitor the compliance with the IFR caps of the issuers and acquirers who are within the scope of this year’s requests.
-If we find a regulated person has failed to comply with an obligation imposed by the IFR, we have the power to take enforcement action where appropriate.
-This includes the power to publish details of a compliance failure or impose a financial penalty for the compliance failure and publish details of that penalty.
+We used the information received to inform our work monitoring compliance with the IFR caps of the issuers and acquirers covered by the information notices.
+In the course of our IFR compliance work, if we identify potential non-compliance, we consider what action to take, including taking enforcement action where appropriate.
+Which includes the power to publish details of a compliance failure or impose a financial penalty for the compliance failure and publish details of that penalty